soraghallaigh/FH-Training-App-Sencha/README.md

 ## Extra Task

 Try and add some extra icons to the home screen, some sample images are provided in the images/icons directory.
+Add the necessary Twitter icon as shown in the image at the beggining of this tutorial.